Dicty-Electroporator/Dicty-Electroporator.github.io/README.md

 ![](figs/Figure%202.3.png)

-<p>2W-1M Ohm resistors were used for resistors R1-R2 and R9-R12.
-8W-100k Ohm resistors were used for resistors R3-R8.</p>
+<p>2W-1MOhm resistors were used for resistors R1-R2 and R9-R12.
+8W-100kOhm resistors were used for resistors R3-R8.</p>
 ![](figs/Top view2.jpg)
 <p>&nbsp;</p>
 <p>Components were fixed to the breadboard using the long leads of resistors as traces on the underside of the 8cm x 12cm padboard.</p>